kmyuhkyuk/SkinService/README.md

 Any time change your and other player Skin and Voice

 ## How build the source
-1. Dowload or Clone the branch
+1. Clone master branch
-2. Visual Studio open SkinService.sln
+2. Open SkinService.sln with Visual Studio
-3. using project need dll
+3. References dll required by project
-4. build SkinService.dll to bin\Debug
+4. Build SkinService